 Works are required in 2017 ahead of major construction for the Metro Tunnel Project in 2018.

-These works are being delivered by a Managing Contractor, John Holland, and include identifying underground services and the relocation and protection of these services:
+These works are being delivered by a Managing Contractor, John Holland, and include

 - Site preparation, including tree protection and removal

 - Identifying underground services and the relocation and protection of these services.

 Utility services, including power and telecommunications cables, gas pipelines, stormwater drains, sewerage and water pipelines and mains, will be moved away from where the new Parkville Station and tunnels are proposed to be constructed.

 Before we can relocate or protect these services, we need to undertake site investigations to confirm service locations and inform our designs.

 Site investigations are continuing and include electronic detection and non-destructive digging.

 This approach ensures we achieve the best design outcomes and minimise construction impacts on the community and the environment.

 It is estimated that service relocations in the Parkville precinct will be completed by October 2017.
 The timing of construction activities is indicative and subject to change.